Card Operations & Usage

 Are MSIC requirements the same for every port in Australia?

-Yes, the same MSIC regulations apply at all Australian maritime security zones.
+Yes, the same MSIC regulations apply at all Australian maritime security zones, however local operators may have additional access control procedures.

 The MSIC system is national (r.
 6.07B(1)), and all requirements in Part 6 of the Regulations apply to any declared maritime security zone in Australia